Vivo V21 5G to launch in India on April 29

-New Delhi, April 25 (IANS) Chinese smartphone maker Vivo is all set to launch a new smartphone -- Vivo V21 5G -- in India on April 29.
+New Delhi: Chinese smartphone maker Vivo is all set to launch a new smartphone -- Vivo V21 5G -- in India on April 29.

 The upcoming Vivo V21 series will initially include two models -- V21 5G and V21e.